CPL–U Sports Draft: Rules and procedure

 Players are eligible to be drafted if they have one or more years of U Sports eligibility remaining and have declared for the draft.
 Players who signed development contracts the previous year can be retained by their CPL clubs as long as they have U Sports eligibility remaining.
 Previously drafted players who do not sign and remain draft-eligible can re-enter the draft in subsequent years.

 The previous season's league standings, including playoffs and final standings, determine the draft order.
 The draft previously employed a "snake draft" format with the selection order reversing after each round, however this was discontinued after the 2021 draft.
 Clubs have a window of time in which they must submit their pick, and failure to do so results in a pass.
 There is a break between each round, as well as one timeout per club.

+U Sports contract

+Drafted players will get an invitation to the team's preseason camp, with the opportunity to earn a U Sports contract.
+The U Sports contract allows players to be paid to play in the CPL in the spring and summer, before returning to their university team before August 15 for the U Sports men's soccer season.
+Players on U Sports contracts do not count toward their team's 23-man roster limit.
+Players can also sign fully professional CPL standard contracts and forego their remaining university eligibility.